 Princeton is a very small city located in the state of Minnesota.
 With a population of 4,729 people and five constituent neighborhoods, Princeton is the 151st largest community in Minnesota.

-Princeton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Princeton is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Princeton who work in office and administrative support (13.37%), management occupations (10.37%), and healthcare suport services (6.66%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Princeton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Princeton is a city of service providers, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in Princeton who work in food service (11.46%), sales jobs (9.58%), and office and administrative support (8.97%).

 The people who call Princeton home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Princeton residents report their race to be White, followed by Asian.
-Important ancestries of people in Princeton include Norwegian, Swedish, Irish, and English.
+The greatest number of Princeton residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Princeton include German, Irish, Norwegian, Swedish, and English.

 The most common language spoken in Princeton is English.
-Other important languages spoken here include French and Scandinavian languages.
+Other important languages spoken here include Polish and Italian.